 The earliest records show a church on this site in the twelfth century built by Geoffrey de Clinton sometime between 1100 and 1135.
 Geoffrey or his successor later made over the manor of Hughenden including the church to the priory of Kenilworth and it seems that the monks established a small priory in what is now Church House.

-In 1870 the church was in a very bad state of repair, and the vicar, Canon Blagdon, with considerable financial help from his father-in-law, James Seawright, set about rebuilding it.
+In 1870 the church was in a very bad state of repair, and the vicar, Canon Blagden, with considerable financial help from his father-in-law, James Searight, set about rebuilding it.
 At that time the church consisted of the original chancel, a small chapel and bell tower added in the thirteenth century and a nave, about half the length of the current one, added later.

 The Chancel is the remaining part of the originalchurch.
 During the Victorian extension works in the 1870s, its floor was raised and redone with beautiful ceramic tiles, the roof altered and the walls painted.
 The Chancel and the rest of the interior was cleaned and restored in 1993-1994.
 In the process, the grapevine design and the gold altar outline were rediscovered and painstakingly restored, having been covered in dark red paint and curtaining.

 Benjamin Disraeli, Earl of Beaconsfield, is commemorated in many parts of the church but the principal memorial is on the North side of the chancel.
 The memorial in the chancel is unique in that it is the only example of a memorial in a parish church erected by a reigning sovereign to one of her subjects.
 The Banner and Insignia of the Order of the Garter which hang beside the memorial were removed from St George’s Chapel, Windsor, to their present position at the express wish of Queen Victoria.